About Springfield Township School District

 The average class size in our Kindergarten, first grade, and second grade classes is 20 to 21 students.
 In grades three through five, the average is 24 – 25 students, and at the secondary level, the average is about 25 – 26 students, depending on the course.

 The latest statistics from the Pennsylvania Department of Education list the cohort graduate rate of the high school at 96.31%, one of the highest levels in the state, while 82.91% of the senior class typically attends a two or four- year college.
 The remainder of students typically enter the military or matriculate into other specialized educational programs.
 Students from Springfield Township High School have been accepted at many of our nation’s most prestigious colleges and universities, including Princeton University, the University of Pennsylvania, Dartmouth College, the United States Naval Academy, and many more.
 Our district logo is the Spartan, representing might and resolve in the face of adversity, determination, courage, and unshakeable faith.
 District colors are blue and steel.

 School district programs are designed around student centered approaches to instructional practice.
 The district staff is trained in incorporating project-based and personalized learning opportunities, differentiated instruction, the integration of meaningful technologies and STEM experiences, future and career readiness exploration, and social and emotional learning for all students.
 The district maintains a robust program of inclusion for special needs students, surpassing the state average for the amount of time students spend in the general education classroom.

-The annual district general fund budget is approximately $57 million.
-Over the past seven years, the district has successfully maintained stable budgetary increases of approximately 2.1% per year, all of which have been at or below the Act I Index cap.
+The annual district general fund budget is approximately $62 million.
+Over the past seven years, the district has successfully maintained stable budgetary increases at or below the Act I Index cap.
 The district maintains a healthy fund balance that is typically used to offset rising state retirement payment obligations, debt and costs incurred for construction projects, capital improvements, and when offered, retirement incentive programs.